Miloas/tauri-awesome-rpc/README.md

 # 😎 tauri-awesome-rpc

+> This repo forked from `https://github.com/ahkohd/tauri-awesome-rpc`, I make it compatible with `tauri 2.0-alpha`.
+But unfortunately, ws cant fix `tauri` invoke memory leak (https://github.com/tauri-apps/tauri/issues/4026).
+There are many performance works to do in this repo.
+But need upstream fix the memory leak problem before.

 This is a crate provides a custom invoke system for Tauri using a localhost JSON RPC WebSocket.
 Each message is delivered through Websocket using JSON RPC 2.0 [specification](https://www.jsonrpc.org/specification).